-Hold the penis.
-Pull back the foreskin (if present) and cleanse around the opening of the urethra and then the glans with mild, unscented soap or a non-alcoholic wet wipe.
+Spread the labia and cleanse around the opening of the urethra with mild, unscented soap or a non-alcoholic wet wipe.

-Lift the penis upward.
+Continue holding the labia apart with two fingers.
 Holding the gel reservoir gently, insert the protective tip until the base comes in contact with the urethral opening.
 Keep the protective tip in place.
-Relax the foreskin (if present).
+Release the labia.

 The gel reservoir should be held gently in place until the catheter has passed through the urethra and into the bladder.
 As you advance the catheter and the pouch begins to gather, if you want to pull back the pouch, hold the catheter firmly through the gel reservoir.
 This action will help prevent the catheter from slipping out of the urethra before you gently pull back on the pouch.
+Continue to insert the catheter forward until the urine starts to flow.
+Once urine has stopped flowing, slowly withdraw the catheter.